abhishekh-pattanayak/coding_task/README.md

 4. Maintain a data structure that keeps tracking of the count of each hashtag that is coming to your main method
 5. print the list of top 10 hashtags at the end of main method execution

-###Solution Notes:
+### Solution Notes:
-run script: `python main.py`
+run script: `python src/main.py`

 sample_input.txt: it has a sample input of 20 tweets.
-First line has number of lines to consider as tweets. sample_output.txt: it has a sample output for sample_input.txt
+First line has number of lines to consider as tweets.<br>
+sample_output.txt: it has a sample output for sample_input.txt